-- F. Answer each of the following questions in detail. - 1.
-The writer's Granny surrounded her house with marigold plants because she believed that they kept snakes away as snakes do not like their strong smell. - 2.
-Young Gautan thought that the writer's double chin was the result of a bee that stung on his chin, but according to the writer his double chin came from his grandmother who was a proportioned lady with a number of chins. - 3.
+- 1. She believed that little boys should speak only when they are spoken to. - 2.
+The writer's doctor, Dr Bhist advised him not to eat more than two mutton-Koftas. - 3.
+The writer's Granny surrounded her house with marigold plants because she believed that they kept snakes away as snakes do not like their strong smell. - 4.
 Yes, he was fond of eating food.
-Though his grandmother allowed him only two mutton Koftas, yet he is still fond of them and eats four Koftas with two helpings of rice because no one is there to stop him and that is why he has become overweight. - 4.
+Though his grandmother allowed him only two mutton Koftas, yet he is still fond of them and eats four Koftas with two helpings of rice because no one is there to stop him and that is why he has become overweight. - 5.
 One day, the writer brought home some small fish in a bucket to raise them into the disused fountain which was now filled with rainwater.
 He paid no attention to the tadpoles swimming around in the bucket.
 The fish died as they were not used to stagnant water, but the tadpoles did very well and multiplied soon.
-Then they would jump out and come in his house. - 5.
+Then they would jump out and come in his house. - 6.
 Granny hired some labourers to empty the lily pond and round up as many frogs as they could.
 They were put into baskets and dumped near a pond behind the railway station, but soon they were all over the station.
-Then the stationmaster got them packed into boxes and sent to the Lucknow zoo. - 6.
+Then the stationmaster got them packed into boxes and sent to the Lucknow zoo. - 7.
 When Aunt Mabel saw a large frog swimming in the potty, she screamed for help.
 The writer and the khansama rushed there and pulled the flush chain.
 But the frog jumped straight into Aunt Mabel's arms, and she left for Lucknow that day, saying she would be safer in the zoo there.
 She was really afraid and not just being silly.

-- Complete the following sentences with an appropriate smell word from the list above. - 1.
-I could get the rich aroma of fresh coffee from the kitchen. - 2.
+A. Complete the following sentences with an appropriate smell word from the list above:

+- 1. I could get the rich aroma of fresh coffee from the kitchen. - 2.
 The residents complained to the municipal authorities about the stink of the garbage dump in their locality. - 3.
 In summer, my garden is filled with the fragrance of jasmine. - 4.
 We use room fresheners to drive away the bad odour from the bathroom. - 5.
-As she walked past, I could smell the perfume she was wearing. - B. Which of the adjectives given in the box best describe the smell of the items below?
-You can use more than one adjective to describe a smell. - 1. herbs in a garden aromatic and fragrant. - 2. old socks smelly and stinking. - 3. rotten eggs stinking. - 4. a hairdressing salon perfumed. - 5. a rose garden sweet-smelling.
+As she walked past, I could smell the perfume she was wearing.

+B. Which of the adjectives given in the box best describes the smell of the items below?
+You can use more than one adjective to describe a smell:

+- 1. herbs in a garden aromatic and fragrant

+- 2. old socks smelly and stinking

+- 3. rotten eggs stinking

+- 4. a hairdressing salon perfumed

+- 5. a rose garden sweet-smelling